Career Definition for an Evidence Technician

 Check out these other career options in investigations:

 Those who want to actively participate in investigating and solving crimes should consider becoming a detective.
 Detectives collect crime scene evidence for analysis, interview witnesses and suspects, document findings in written reports and participate in other activities associated with arresting and convicting criminals.
 Individuals who wish to enter this profession will usually need to graduate from a law enforcement academy, which includes completing the required practical department training.
 Some employers may give preference to those with college degrees, and most detectives are police officers who have been promoted after a period of time on the force.
-According to the BLS, police and detectives should expect to see a seven percent increase in employment between 2016 and 2026.
-Detectives and criminal investigators received a median yearly salary of $79,970 in 2017, as estimated by the BLS.
+According to the BLS, police and detectives should expect to see a five percent increase in employment between 2019 and 2029.
+Detectives and criminal investigators received a median yearly salary of $83,170 in 2019, as estimated by the BLS.

 Performing many of the same duties as a detective, a fire investigator focuses on accidents and crimes that involve explosions and fires.
 These investigators collect forensic evidence, reconstruct the crime scene using drawings and photographs, consult with scientific and engineering experts, participate in court proceedings and create detailed reports.
 In some cases, they even have the power to carry a weapon and arrest suspects.
 Most people who enter this field have previous experience in law enforcement or firefighting and are promoted into the position.
 Although many of these professionals only have a high school education, employers often prefer to hire those with undergraduate degrees.
 Additional training and certification requirements depend on the agency and state.
 In May of 2019, the BLS stated that fire investigators earned a median salary of $61,660.
 Average growth of six percent is predicted for fire investigators and inspectors during the 2019-2029 decade, also reported by the BLS.